Plus: “I Can Buy Property For Half The Price In The USA!”

 As always, thank you for your very comprehensive and detailed reports which we look forward to receiving weekly.

 Sure no problem.
-The listing agent is First American, and you can see the listing and photos here.
+The listing agent is First American.
 And as an aside, this listing is right around the corner from my own apartment, which rents almost 100% of the time.

 I read your article and I don’t understand the price per square foot.
 It’s twice the cost as in the USA.
 I purchased a new home in 2012, with all the amenities plus a two-car attached garage, on a lot of almost 2 acres, for half the price of what you say is a great price in Central America.